-Here’s a quick overview of the best red Commander staples.
-The list is by no means a definitive one, but it includes most of the best red cards in my opinion.
-Each one of these cards has generic utility.
-This means they show up in a lot of red decks.
+Here’s a quick overview of the best Red Commander staples.
+The list is by no means a definitive one, but it includes most of the best Red cards in my opinion.
+Each one of these cards has generic utility, and therefore they show up in a lot of Red decks.

 - Dockside Extortionist

 - Storm-Kiln Artist

 Typically, Red instants come in the form of burn spells.
 In Commander, however, burn decks struggle to get enough damage across with Lightning Bolts.
 For this reason, Red instants serve a different purpose in Commander.

 If an instant is going to be a removal spell, it will probably be Chaos Warp in a Red Commander deck.
 In fact, that might be the only instant speed removal spell that winds up on this list.

 Most of the time, Red instants are Fork effects.
 As you see from this very succinct list, there are two cards that do that kind of thing.
 Red is full of other versions of that same effect, however, and many Red decks run them.